stefaniuk/link-capture-browser-extension/docs/prd.md

 - click the extension icon to send the current page
 - use a keyboard shortcut to send the current page

+Invocation defaults:

+- The first-release manifest command identifier shall be `capture-current-page`.
+- The first release shall not declare a suggested default keyboard accelerator in the manifest.
+- If the command is unbound, capture remains available through the extension icon and the user may bind the shortcut through Chrome's extensions shortcuts UI.

 ### 14.2 Feedback

 The first release should provide lightweight feedback through the Chrome action rather than through a rich popup or routine system notifications.

-Recommended first-release behaviour:
+First-release feedback behaviour shall:

 - show a transient per-tab action badge after each capture attempt
 - use short badge text such as `OK`, `PART`, or `ERR`
 - update the action tooltip with a plain-language status message
-- clear the temporary status automatically after a short interval
+- clear the temporary status automatically after `5` seconds
 - use badge background colour only as a supplementary cue, not as the sole indicator of meaning

 The implementation should avoid blinking or animated icon changes as the main status signal.